The Sales process changed – did you get the memo?

 4. Technique – “Fail to plan and plan to fail”

-Ideally you will be strategic selling and using aligned strategic marketing, so that the potential clients call you looking to buy.
-Prequalify or work out a way to disqualify unsuitable callers.
-Become aware of the likely objections and always be prepared to address and answer these concerns, encourage them, get them out in the open.
+Ideally, you will be strategic selling and using aligned strategic marketing, so that the potential clients call you looking to buy.
+Prequalify or work out a way to disqualify unsuitable callers, as early as possible.
+Become aware of the likely objections and always be prepared to address and answer these concerns, encourage them, acknowledge them, get them out in the open.
 If you create scripts, make sure you tweak them based on the niche or market segment.
 If you lean towards consultative selling, then focus on which solution would best suit potential customers and explain why to use a particular product or service – that is solution selling.
 SPIN selling is still a great structure to follow, if somewhat dated – discuss the situation, identify any problems, discuss the potential implications to your client and work together to find a needs benefit from using your product or service.
 Sandler have a popular system too, again a bit dated.
 But do make sure you do not go to a meeting and start going through your system, without asking questions first, to see if you need to deliver through some full rehearsed set process or company system.
-Sometimes just turning up is enough to get the order, because the client has their research done and just wants to press the flesh and sign on the dotted, if they like you.
+Sometimes just turning up is enough to get the order, because the client has their research done and just wants to press the flesh and sign on the dotted line, if they like you and you do not blow it.

 Remember to ask for the business.
 Responding to leads quickly is critical to success, then schedule an appointment and attend with the research done and a plan in mind.
 Someone recommended we have a Purpose Benefit Check – “The purpose of this meeting is to find out how you could benefit by having a better web presence“.